 - survival gear (like this survival bracelet)

 - headphones and audio gear

 According to my quick research, the brand name doesn't play such a huge factor with these products – unless you're dealing with specific products such as the Amazon Echo, etc. For the most part, if a product looks legit and has the right specs, it will sell.

 You should do similar research in your niche.
 First, look through your competitors' stores and see what sales best (their bestsellers lists).
 Also go to Google and look for popular articles featuring lists of “best products” in your niche.
 It's most likely that those are the products that will give you the best results.

-Taking a peek into Oberlo's directory of trending products can also help.
+Taking a peek into Oberlo's marketplace, and look for trending products.

 As you're doing this, you can also narrow down on a sub-niche if it makes sense.
 For example, selling “all leggings” can be a tough niche to enter.
 But selling “L-XXL leggings” is a nice sub-niche that should be easier to cover.

 In my case, I could tackle “tech gadgets for men” to narrow down the niche.